celestinhermez/starbucks_promotion_optimization/README.md

 and how to leverage the results to optimize a promotional strategy which can yield positive results for the company.

-Udacity provided a script assess the promotional strategy devised.
+Udacity provided a script to assess the promotional strategy devised.

 ## Installation